 That is one of the best things about rowing workouts!
 You get to enjoy the health benefits of rowing by working out without punishing your knees and hips, and you do it in a matter of minutes, not hours.

 So how long does a beginner need to row?

 Even beginners who are still learning the proper way to row can already get in a full-body workout and aerobic exercise by rowing 10 to 20 minutes a day.
 The key is not to focus on speed when you’re just starting.
 Instead, make sure that you perform the 4-phase stroke correctly and have the proper form.

-Beginners have a lot of questions, which is natural.
-Keep reading, and I’m going to answer the most common questions and tell you how to get started so you will feel comfortable while using any type of rowing machine.
+Beginners have a lot of questions, which is good.
+You learn by asking, so keep reading, and I’m going to answer the most common questions and tell you how to get started with a rowing machine program and feel comfortable using any type of rowing machine.

 Most beginners are nervous about using a rowing machine because they hear people talking about how it hurts their back or their shoulders.